alistairjoelquinn/sn-typescript/README.md

 export default Profile;
 ```

-The criticism of React.FC is that is assumes that all compoments receive a children prop, but that is not always the case.
+The criticism of React.FC is that is assumes that all components receive a children prop, but that is not always the case.
 Instead the recommendation is that the component type be a function which returns a JSX element.

 ```ts
 type FunctionComponent = () => JSX.Element;